jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

     - Run without caching headers (`--no-include-cache`)
     - (didn't work) `--timeout=0` (drivers/scsi/lpfc is quite slow, for example)
       - When we hit the timeout, there is an error message like `EXN: Coccinelle_modules.Common.Timeout in ./security/selinux/selinuxfs.c`, so look for that
-  - Check spatch exit code.
-Maybe it is alerting us to a problem.
   - Examples:
     - `drivers/scsi/lpfc/`
       - Actually this one doesn't even work when we run spatch twice at the top-level.
 Only works when running that dir directly. wtf